kavyapurushottama/Temperature-converter/README.md

-# OIBSIP_task3
+# Temperature Converter
-Temperature Converter - HTML, CSS, and Javascript
+A Tempertature converter to convert temperature from Celcius to Fahrenhiet and vice-versa.